UIUC-iSchool-DataViz/fall2025-acg-acu/week13/index.md

 examples: []
 ---

-# Dynamics and Interaction in D3
+# Dynamics and Interaction in D3 and Svelte

 This week we discussed how to develop dynamic D3 visualizations and interactivity in those visualizations, as well as how to use different scales in D3.
+We also built out a basic Svelte app.